 Article II, Objective

-The objective of the Association shall be to encourage the youth of the community to respect the ideals of good sportsmanship.
+The objective of the Association shall be to encourage the youth of the community to respect the ideals of good sportsmanship

 The objective will be achieved by providing supervised competitive athletic games.
 The supervisors shall bear in mind that (a) the molding of future men and women is primary and (b) the attainment of exceptional athletic skills and the winning of games are secondary.

 The purpose of the Carlynton Little Cougars Youth Football and Cheerleading Association is to provide a competitive sports program for the youth of its school district. based upon the current League’s By-Laws.

 Article III, Membership